 Stretch marks do not go away, but they may fade, but sometimes not for a year.

-Doctors recommend that women breastfeed Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more without supplementing with other foods for at least 6 months.
+Doctors recommend that women breastfeed Breastfeeding Breast milk is the ideal food for newborns and infants.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend... read more without supplementing with other foods for at least 6 months.
 Then women should continue to breastfeed for another 6 months while introducing other foods.
 After that, women are encouraged to continue breastfeeding until they or the baby is no longer interested.

 If mothers cannot breastfeed or choose not to for various reasons, bottle-feeding Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
 During the first week after birth, babies take ½ ounce to 2 ounces at a time, gradually increasing... read more can be done instead.